Rob Stewart biography

 Stewart continued to work towards conservation and environmental awareness and spoke at the University of Victoria, Yale University, Vancouver Aquarium, ROM, various TEDx events, and many more, before starting work on a new movie, Sharkwater: Extinction.

 On January 31, 2017, Stewart was filming the new movie off the coast of Florida when he went missing during a dive.
 His body was found three days later.
+His movie Sharkwater: Extinction will release to theaters in October 2018.

 Best Documentary – Atlantic Film Festival